 Commitment and Progress

-Diversity and inclusion are top priorities for the university.
+Diversity, equity and inclusion are top priorities for the university.
 We recognize that cultivating diverse perspectives and promoting inclusion will fuel the intellectual vitality essential for the health and progress of our campus community.
 Achieving breakthroughs requires visible commitment at all levels of the institution to recruit, retain and advance diverse world-class talent supported by sustainable programmatic initiatives, as outlined by the 2025 Strategic Plan:

 - Develop and implement tools and programs to optimize practices in diversity and inclusion throughout the university community.